mtiller/ModelicaBook/text/source/behavior/discrete/measuring.rst

 the user species the number of teeth using the ``teeth`` parameter.
-The ``tooth_angle`` parameter is then computed using the value of ``teeth`` (note that while we have hand coded the value of :math:`pi` here, we'll learn how to avoid this later in the book).
+The ``tooth_angle`` parameter is then computed using the value of ``teeth`` (note that while we have hand coded the value of :math:`pi` here, we'll learn how to avoid this later in the book when we talk about :ref:`constants`).

 Let's take a close look at the ``when`` statement in this model: